This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - QuickCalcs (GraphPad) (copyrighted but works well)

-- APA Online Psychology Laboratory (APA) (CC not readily available) – the apa studies
+- APA Online Psychology Laboratory (APA) (CC not readily available) – The APA studies.
+Requires APA membership online verification for use.

 - APA style information with free tutorials (APA Style Team, 2020) (CC not readily available)